Using Games in Nursing Education – 1988

 I am delighted to inform you that your excellent manuscript, “Using Games in Nursing Education,” has been accepted for publication in the Journal of Nursing Staff Development.

 I can hardly believe they will publish our manuscript this year.
 Lynn, my coauthor, grinned when I showed her the letter.
 We began the process six months ago when we sent them a query letter with several ideas for an article.
-It was worth all our hard work of writing, rewriting, editing, and working with the photography department to make the black and white photos and diagrams.
+All our hard work of writing, rewriting, editing, and working with the photography department to make black and white photos and diagrams paid off.